-Get ready, Midway!
-The Brown Barrel & Blind Harry’s are getting back to the town’s roots.
+The Brown Barrel & Blind Harry’s: Back to Midway’s historic roots.

 The Brown Barrel name was developed in honor of beloved grandfather Winston Eugene Peace.
 He worked as a cooper making barrels for Bluegrass Cooperage, a division of Brown Forman, for more than 25 years.